5 from 1 vote

 Stack of doughnut holes with one with a bite missing from the side.
 Apple cider and more doughnuts in the background.

-Why We Love Baked Apple Cider Doughnut Holes
+Why We Love Baked Apple Cider Donut Holes

-• Apple cider doughnuts are a delicious dessert, breakfast or snack.
+• Apple cider donuts are a delicious dessert, breakfast or snack.

 • These donuts have great apple cider flavor with every bite.